 In spring, dense spikes of fluffy white flowers with the appearance of snowflakes cover the crown, almost completely hiding the foliage from view.
 They are followed by small, woody, cup-shaped seed capsules closely spaced along the branchlets, becoming dry and light brown when mature with many tiny seed inside.

-It is sometimes cultivated as a street tree or in parks, for it shapely form, showy flowering display, unusual bark and the shade it provides.
+It is sometimes cultivated in parks or as a street tree for it shapely form, showy flowering display, interesting and unusual bark and the shade it provides.

 The leaves on steam distillation yield commercial quantities of 'Tea tree oil', though they are less heavily exploited than the leaves of Melaleuca alternifolia, the principle source of Tea tree oil.
 The oil is colourless to pale yellow and is extracted mainly for medicinal use, as an antiseptic, antibacterial and antifungal agent.
-Yields of oil range from 1 to 2% of the leaves by weight, according to the proportion of old- to young-growth in the distilled material.
+Oil yields range from 1 to 2% of the leaves by weight, according to the proportion of old- to young-growth in the distilled material.

-The wood is hard and durable under water, making it suitable for pilings submerged on swampy ground or in water, or it can be used for firewood.
+The wood is hard and durable under water, making it suitable for pilings submerged on swampy ground or in water, or if properly dried can be used for firewood.

-The peeled bark makes excellent kindling that has long been used as fire starting material, particularly by Indigenous Australians.
+The peeled bark makes excellent kindling or fire starting material that has long been used by Indigenous Australians.

 The flowers are actively visited by honeybees, though mainly as a source of pollen for brood rearing, rather than nectar which is only produced in small amounts.

-Tea tree oil has natural antiseptic, antibacterial and antifungal properties and is applied to insect bites and stings, wounds, burns, acne, warts, athlete's foot, vaginal yeast infections and oral infections, including gum ailments.
+Tea tree oil has natural antiseptic, antibacterial and antifungal properties and can be applied to insect bites and stings, wounds, burns, acne, warts, athlete's foot, vaginal yeast infections and oral infections, including gum ailments.
 It is also used in inhalation treatments against coughs, colds and flu.

 Grows naturally in moderately humid warm-temperate to subtropical climates, generally in areas with annual lows of 7 to 18 °C, annual highs of 20 to 29 °C, annual rainfall of 800 to 2000 mm and a dry season of 5 months or less.